-

 Notecard for Skylo includes a u.FL connector for one antenna which is used for both cellular and satellite connectivity.
 As long as the antenna has an unobstructed view of the sky, it will work reliably.

 Notecard for Skylo is designed for industries where reliable connectivity is critical but often difficult to achieve, such as logistics, clean technology, industrial IoT, and energy management.
 For example, logistics providers can use satellite failover to maintain real-time fleet tracking in remote areas.
 Clean tech companies can collect and transmit data from sensors in off-grid locations.
 Industrial operators can reduce downtime by ensuring uninterrupted monitoring of equipment, even when cellular or WiFi is unavailable.
-By supporting cellular, WiFi, and satellite connectivity in one device, Notecard for Skylo enables businesses across sectors to deploy IoT solutions with confidence, knowing they won’t lose critical data due to coverage gaps.
+By supporting cellular, Wi-Fi, and satellite connectivity in one device, Notecard for Skylo enables businesses across sectors to deploy IoT solutions with confidence, knowing they won’t lose critical data due to coverage gaps.

 Unlike traditional satellite IoT modules that require expensive monthly subscriptions or specialized hardware, Notecard for Skylo is designed to be cost-efficient and scalable.
 The device offers satellite connectivity at an affordable, predictable price point, making it accessible for businesses of all sizes.
 Because it integrates cellular, WiFi, and satellite in one solution, companies don’t need to manage multiple modules or connectivity contracts.
 Its low-power architecture extends battery life, reducing ongoing maintenance costs.
 Additionally, integration with Notehub streamlines data routing to the cloud, minimizing the need for custom backend development.
 Together, these features help organizations deploy faster, scale efficiently, and lower total cost of ownership, with no additional certifications and no subscription.

 No, you don’t need prior experience with satellite technology to successfully deploy Notecard for Skylo.
 The device is built with developers in mind, featuring a simple JSON-based interface that eliminates the complexity of managing different connectivity protocols.
-With built-in support for cellular, WiFi, and satellite fallback, Notecard for Skylo automatically handles network switching to ensure reliable data transmission.
+With built-in support for cellular, satellite, and WiFi fallback, Notecard for Skylo automatically handles network switching to ensure reliable data transmission.
 Integration with Notehub provides a straightforward way to securely route data to any cloud service without requiring custom network engineering.
 This means both developers building prototypes and enterprises scaling deployments can leverage satellite connectivity without needing deep technical expertise in telecommunications or satellite infrastructure.